philipwalton/solved-by-flexbox/demos/grids.md

   </div>
 </div>

-<h3>Responsive</h3>
+### Responsive

-<p>Responsive Grids work by adding media classes to the Grid cells or containers.
-When those media values are met, the grids automatically adjust accordingly.</p>
+Responsive Grids work by adding media classes to the Grid cells or containers.
+When those media values are met, the grids automatically adjust accordingly.

-<p>The cells below should be full width by default and scaled to fit above <code>48em</code>.
-Resize your browser to see them in action.</p>
+The cells below should be full width by default and scaled to fit above `48em`.
+Resize your browser to see them in action.

 <div class="Grid Grid--gutters Grid--full large-Grid--fit u-textCenter">
   <div class="Grid-cell">